f4exb/sdrangel/plugins/channelrx/demodadsb/readme.md

 * Flight No. - Airline flight number or callsign.
 (ADS-B)
 * Aircraft - The aircraft model.
 (DB)
 * Airline - The logo of the operator of the aircraft (or owner if no operator known).
 (DB)
-* Altitude - Altitude in feet or metres.
+* Altitude (Alt) - Altitude in feet or metres.
 (ADS-B)
-* Speed - Speed (either ground speed, indicated airspeed, or true airspeed) in knots or kph.
+* Speed (Spd) - Speed (either ground speed, indicated airspeed, or true airspeed) in knots or kph.
 (ADS-B)
-* Heading - The direction the aircraft is heading, in degrees.
+* Heading (Hd) - The direction the aircraft is heading, in degrees.
 (ADS-B)
-* VR - The vertical climb rate (or descent rate if negative) in feet/minute or m/s.
+* Vertical rate (VR) - The vertical climb rate (or descent rate if negative) in feet/minute or m/s.
 (ADS-B)
-* Range - The range (distance) to the aircraft from the receiving antenna in kilometres.
+* Distance (D) - The distance to the aircraft from the receiving antenna in kilometres.
 The location of the receiving antenna is set under the Preferences > My Position menu.
 * Az/El - The azimuth and elevation angles to the aircraft from the receiving antenna in degrees.
 These values can be sent to a rotator controller Feature plugin to track the aircraft.
-* Latitude - Vertical position coordinate, in decimal degrees.
+* Latitude (Lat) - Vertical position coordinate, in decimal degrees.
 (ADS-B)
-* Longitude - Horizontal position coordinate, in decimal degrees.
+* Longitude (Lon) - Horizontal position coordinate, in decimal degrees.
 (ADS-B)
-* Category - The vehicle category, such as Light, Large, Heavy or Rotorcraft.
+* Category (Cat) - The vehicle category, such as Light, Large, Heavy or Rotorcraft.
 (ADS-B)
 * Status - The status of the flight, including if there is an emergency.
 (ADS-B)
 * Squawk - The squawk code (Mode-A transponder code).
 (ADS-B)
-* Registration - The registration number of the aircraft.
+* Registration (Reg) - The registration number of the aircraft.
 (DB)
 * Country - The flag of the country the aircraft is registered in.
 (DB)
 * Registered - The date when the aircraft was registered.
 (DB)
 * Manufacturer - The manufacturer of the aircraft.
 (DB)